JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 As before, the usual arithmetic operators (`+`, `-`, `*`, `/`, `^`, `==`)
-have been extended to work with [`TaylorN`](@ref) objects, including the appropriate promotions to deal with numbers.
+have been extended to work with [`TaylorN`](@ref) objects, including the appropriate promotions to deal with the usual numberic types.
 Note that some of the arithmetic operations have been extended for [`HomogeneousPolynomial`](@ref), whenever the result is a [`HomogeneousPolynomial`](@ref); division, for instance, is not extended.